arp242/goatcounter/README.markdown

 or paying $19/month (e.g. Matomo), or extremely simplistic "vanity statistics".

-There are two ways to run this: as **hosted service** on [goatcounter.com][www], *free* for non-commercial use, or run it on your own server.
+There are two ways to run this: as **hosted service** on [goatcounter.com][www], *free* for non-commercial use, or run it on your own server (the source code is completely Open Source/Free Software, and it can be self-hosted without restrictions).

 See [docs/rationale.markdown](docs/rationale.markdown) for some more details on the *"why?"* of this project.